keithalewis/simpleunifiedmodel/README.md

 for all $t\in T$. [^1]

 [^1]: In general this is not possible.
-An area for future research is to find trading strategies that make the difference white noise with miniumum variance.
+An area for future research is to find trading strategies making the difference white noise with miniumum variance.

 Since $V_t = (\Delta_t + \Gamma_t)\cdot X_t$ we have the